pip-services/pip-services-docs/content/en/net/commons/config/config_params.md

 > `public` ConfigParams(IDictionary\<string, string\> content)

-- **content**: IDictionary\<string, string\> - (optional) an object to be converted into key-value pairs to initialize this config map.
+- **content**: IDictionary\<string, string\> - (optional) object to be converted into key-value pairs to initialize this config map.

 ### Instance Methods

 #### AddSection
-Adds parameters into this ConfigParams under specified section.
+Adds parameters into this ConfigParams under a specified section.
 Keys for the new parameters are appended with section dot prefix.

 > `public` void AddSection(string section, [ConfigParams]() sectionParams)